 Out of these, you should put together an assessment process appropriate for your environment.

 Did you like this article?
 What is your approach to demonstrating the value and acceptance of your PMO?
-We also welcome other examples of KPIs in project management.
+We also welcome other examples of PMO KPIs.
 Please use the comment area below.
-You can also ask us questions, which we will answer as soon as possible.